Rapid + Strategic

 - Key Takeaways: top takeaways on a single slide (with links to more details), takeaway breakdowns with design references, additional details about user rationale, behaviors and preferences, user quotes, research triangulation notes, and a highlight reel.

 - Other Findings: study takeaways that inform design concepts, related to product roadmap, may not be immediately actionable.

 - Recommendations: based on research questions, objectives, and study findings, here are suggestions for specific next steps.

 “Thank you ever so much for all your hard work on this Allison.
 I’m so impressed by not only your attention to detail before and throughout the study but also in the synthesis of the results.
 The video compilations were perfect in helping us consume the insights.
-This study has had a profound effect on our plans as [the designer] mentioned above, and it will also be key to driving further integrations with [other products].
-Thanks a million, and we’d love to work with you all again on future studies!”
+This study has had a profound effect on our plans as [the designer] mentioned, and it will also be key to driving further integrations with [other products].
+Thanks a million, and we’d love to work with you again on future studies!”

 “Thank you so much for all your work Allison!
-Especially for walking us trough the scoping, designing and preparing process of the study!
+Especially for walking us through the scoping, designing and preparing process of the study!
 It helped us with clarifying the study goals and aligning them among the team members.
 With the early insights you shared, we’ve already started re-prioritizing features and adjusting OKRs.
 This study applying Geo’s perspective, together with [related research], are providing valuable guidance for us on what to do the next.”